+ß Camera Settings The Self Timer can be set to take Photos after 2, 5 or 10 seconds.
 You can use a Framing grid to help you line up pictures.
+The Photo Quality can be changed to that which the system supports.
 Time lapse can be set to keep taking photos until the camera button is pressed again.

-The video Quality resolution and frame rate can be set to any supported by the system.
+The Video Quality resolution and frame rate can be set to any supported by the system.
 Note that capturing high resolution video files requires a substantial amount of disk space for each file.
 After recording video, check the video file size (right-click the file and select Properties) and the remaining free space on your hard disk (go to File Explorer, right-click the hard disk, and select Properties).
 If necessary you can remove the recorded video file to a removable medium e.g. a USB Flash drive.
 If you need to reduce any screen flicker, change the settings in Flicker reduction to either e.g. 50Hz or 60Hz.